wacncontent/CustomizeTool/removeCommentOutput2/articles/cdn/cdn-map-content-to-custom-domain.md

 5. Navigate to your domain registrar's web site, and locate the section for creating DNS records.
 You might find this in a section such as **Domain Name**, **DNS**, or **Name Server Management**.
 6. Find the section for managing CNAMEs.
 You may have to go to an advanced settings page and look for the words CNAME, Alias, or Subdomains.
 7. Create a new CNAME record that maps your chosen subdomain (for example, **www** or **cdn**) to the host name provided in the **Manage custom domains** dialog.
-8. Return to the **Manage custom domains** dialog, and enter your custom domain, including the subdomain, in the dialog box.
+8. Return to the **Add a custom domain** blade, and enter your custom domain, including the subdomain, in the dialog box.
 For example, enter the domain name in the format www.mydomain.com or cdn.mydomain.com.

 	Azure will verify that the CNAME record exists for the domain name you have entered.
 If the CNAME is correct, your custom domain is validated and ready to use with your CDN content.